ronhuafeng/dockerHDDM/README.md

 There was a very nice HDDM docker image by Mads ([@madslupe](https://hub.docker.com/r/madslupe/hddm)).
 However, this docker image doesn't include `ipyparallel`, a package we need to run multiple chains in **parallel**.
 Given that running multiple chains to check the convergence is part of routine in Bayesian data analysis now, it's important to make this process easier and faster. `ipyparallel` can help us if we use HDDM.

 ## How to use this docker image
+### Installation
 First, install docker and test it.
-There are many tutorials on this, here is one on [docker's website](https://docs.docker.com/engine/install/ubuntu/) for linux.
+There are many tutorials on this.

+#### Ubuntu
+Please read this [post on docker's website](https://docs.docker.com/engine/install/ubuntu/) for installing docker for linux (ubuntu included).

 Then, pull the current docker image from docker hub: